 I’ve owned a fair number of Nightbirds and the Nightbird Customs that I’ve seen have all been some of the best of the bunch.

-I don’t have a lot of information on these guitars because never seen one in person, but the main differentiator appears to be the transition away from the slotted diamond inlays over to the more Guild-esqe inlays found on such well-known high-end guitars as the Guild D55 and JF65 acoustics.
+I’ve updated this page because I now own an X2000 which is shown here.
+The main differentiator appears to be the transition away from the slotted diamond inlays over to the more Guild-esqe inlays found on such well-known high-end guitars as the Guild D55 and JF65 acoustics.

 Because the X2000 and X3000 (I assume) shared the serial number prefix, there is no way for me to know how many X2000s were built, but even combined there appear to be only about 54 of both ever made.
 Note that these are also the first high-end Nightbirds to change the serial number prefix which had always been BL1xxxxxx.